Large sample behavior of the least trimmed squares estimator

-\tb{Remarks 2.3} \vs \tb{(a)} When $p=1$, the problem in our model (\ref{model.eqn}) becomes a location problem (see page 158 of RL87) and the IF of the LTS estimation functional has been given on page 191 of RL87.
-In the location setting, Tableman 1994 also studied the IF of the LTS.
-When $p=2$, namely in the simple regression case, \"{O}llerer et al. 2015 studied IF of the sparse-LTS functional under the assumption that $\bs{x}$ and ${e}$ are independent and normally distributed.
-Under stringent assumptions on the error terms $e_i$ and on the $\bs{x}$, Ma\v{s}\'{i}\v{c}ek (2004) also addressed the IF of the LTS for any $p$.
-The above result is much more general and valid for any $p\geq 1$, $\bs{x}'$, and $e$. \vs \tb{(b)} The influence function of $\bs{\beta}_{lts}$ remains bounded if the contaminating point $(\bs{s}'_0, t_0)$ does not follow the model (i.e. its residual is extremely large) , in particular for bad leverage points and vertical outliers.
-This shows the good robust properties of the LTS. \vs \tb{(c)} The influence function of $\bs{\beta}_{lts}$, unfortunately, might be unbounded (in $p > 1$ case), sharing the drawback of that of the sparse-LTS (in the p = 2 case).
-The latter was shown in \"{O}llerer et al. 2015.
-Trimming sheerly based on the residuals (or squared residuals) will have this type of drawback since the term $\bs{w}'\bs{\beta}$ can be bounded, but $\|\bs{x}\|$ might not. \pend
+\tb{Remarks 2.3} \vs \tb{(a)} When $p=1$, the problem in our model (\ref{model.eqn}) becomes a location problem (see p.
+158 of RL87) and the IF of the LTS estimation functional has been given on p.
+191 of RL87.
+In the location setting, Tableman \cite{T94} also studied the IF of the LTS.
+When $p=2$, namely in the simple regression case, \"{O}llerer et al. (2015) studied IF of the sparse-LTS functional under the assumption that $\bs{x}$ and ${e}$ are independent and normally distributed.
+Under stringent assumptions on the error terms $e_i$ and on $\bs{x}$, Ma\v{s}\'{i}\v{c}ek (2004) also addressed the IF of LTS for any $p$, but the point mass at $(\bs{x}^{\top}, z)$ with $z$ being the error term, an unusual contaminating point.
+The above result is much more general and valid for any $p\geq 1$, $\bs{x}'$, and $e$. \vs \tb{(b)} The influence function of $\bs{\beta}_{lts}$ remains bounded if the contaminating point $(\bs{s}'_0, t_0)$ does not follow the model (i.e., its residual is extremely large), in particular for bad leverage points and vertical outliers.
+This shows the good robust properties of the LTS. \vs \tb{(c)} The influence function of $\bs{\beta}_{lts}$, unfortunately, might be unbounded (in $p > 1$ case), sharing the drawback of the sparse-LTS (in the p = 2 case).
+The latter was shown in \"{O}llerer et al. (2015).
+Trimming based on the residuals (or squared residuals) will have this type of drawback since the term $\bs{w}^{\top}\bs{\beta}$ can be bounded, but $\|\bs{x}\|$ might not. \pend